konsumer/rawproto/README.md

 ## limitations

-There are several types that just can't be guessed from the data. signedness and precision of numbers can't really be guessed, ints could be enums, and my system of guessing if it's a `string` or `bytes` is naive (but I don't think could be improved.)
+There are several types that just can't be guessed from the data. signedness and precision of numbers can't really be guessed, ints could be enums, and my `auto` system of guessing if it's a `string` or `bytes` is naive (but I don't think could be improved without any knowledge of the protocol.)

 You should definitely tune the outputted proto file to how you think your data is structured.
 I add comments to fields, to help you figure out what [scalar-types](https://developers.google.com/protocol-buffers/docs/proto3#scalar) to use, but without the original proto file, you'll have to do some guessing of your own.
+The bottom-line is that the generated proto won't cause an error, but it's probably not exactly correct, either.

 ## todo

 * Streaming data-parser for large input
 * Collection analysis: better type-guessing with more messages
+* `getTypes` that doesn't mess with JS data, and just gives possible types of every field